The Best Guitar Humidifier & Case Hygrometers 2024

 It is designed primarily to sit on the strings and humidiy the guitar right inside the soundhole.
 The Humireader MN305 is a hygrometer that is similar in shape to the MN300.
 It can also sit on the strings to provide more accurate reading.

-More importantly, both of them can fit into a regular sized soundhole, so you get the benefit of a hygrometer and humidifier.
+More importantly, both of them can fit into a regular sized soundhole, so you get the benefit of a guitar hygrometer and humidifier.

 Humitar Sponge